Antoine Busnois

 Antoine Busnois (also Busnoys; c.
 1430 – before 6 November 1492) was a French composer, singer and poet of early Renaissance music.
 Busnois and colleague Johannes Ockeghem were the leading European composers of the second half the 15th century, and central figures of the early Franco-Flemish School.

 While also noted as a composer of motets and other sacred music, he was one of the most renowned 15th-century composers of secular polyphonic chansons.
-Between Guillaume Du Fay and Claudin de Sermisy, Binchois was the most prolific and important French composer of songs.
+Between Guillaume Du Fay and Claudin de Sermisy, Busnois was the most prolific and important French composer of songs.

 Life and career

-The details of his Busnois's early life are largely conjectural, and nothing is certain.
+The details of Busnois's early life are largely conjectural, and nothing is certain.
 He was probably from the vicinity of Béthune in the Pas-de-Calais, possibly the hamlet of Busnes, to which his name seems to refer.
 He may have been related to the aristocratic family of Busnes; in particular, a Philippe de Busnes, canon of Notre-Dame in Lens, could have been a relative.
 He clearly received an excellent musical education, probably at a church choir school somewhere in northern or central France.
 An aristocratic origin may explain his early association with the French royal court: as early as the 1450s references to him appear there, and in 1461 he was a chaplain at Tours.
 That he was not entirely a man of peace is indicated by a petition for absolution he filed in Tours, dated 28 February 1461, in which he admitted to being part of a group that beat up a priest "to the point of bloodshed", not once but five times.
 While in a state of anathema he was foolhardy enough to celebrate Mass although he was not an ordained priest, an act which got him excommunicated until Pope Pius II pardoned him.

 He moved from the cathedral to the collegiate church of St. Martin, also in Tours, where he became a subdeacon in 1465.
 Johannes Ockeghem was treasurer at that institution, and the two composers seem to have known each other well.
 Later in 1465 Busnois moved to Poitiers, where he not only became master of the choirboys but managed to attract a flood of talented singers from the entire region; by this time his reputation as singing teacher, scholar and composer seems to have spread widely.
 But he departed in 1466 just as suddenly as he came for no known reason, and the former master was given his old job back.
 He then moved to Burgundy.